 Take another deep breath, and then try one or all of the following: you might report (if true) that you suggested the student go back to the professor to clarify the assignment or comments.
 You may politely admit your own confusion ("Although I was unsure I understood the nature of the comment ...") and report that you gave it your best guess.
-You may also, in some cases, simply omit any comments at all on the offending material.
+In some cases, you may also report on the consultation without mentioning the professor's comments or assignment.